RaulCasado/the-odin-project/intermediate-html-css/admin-dashboard/README.md

 A responsive admin dashboard built with HTML, CSS.
 This project features a sidebar, a header, and a grid-based layout for content.

 ## Live Preview

-Check out the live version at [https://rcasado.me/admin-dashboard/](https://rcasado.me/admin-dashboard/)
+You can preview the project [here](https://rcasado.me/the-odin-project/intermediate-html-css/admin-dashboard/).